microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 `vsce publish --packagePath PATH_TO_WINDOWS_64_SPECIFIC_VSIX --target win32-x64`

-Since this process needs to be manually done for each platform we highly recommend automating this as in the example above.
+Since this process needs to be manually done for each platform we highly recommend automating this as in the previous section.

 ### Web platform specific extension